-As a way to discourage jurisdictions from adopting sanctuary policies and practices, the Department of Justice (DOJ) has proposed penalizing states and localities by withholding Byrne Justice Assistance Grant (Byrne JAG) funds from jurisdictions that cannot meet certain conditions.
-DOJ is seeking to accomplish this in two ways: requiring compliance with current federal law and by adding two new grant conditions on Byrne JAG and several other grant programs.
+To discourage jurisdictions from adopting sanctuary policies and practices, the Trump Administration has proposed penalizing states and localities that cannot meet certain conditions.
+The Department of Justice is seeking to accomplish this in two ways: by enforcing stricter compliance with current federal law and by adding two new grant conditions on Byrne JAG and several other grant programs.

-The new conditions are meant to compel jurisdictions to provide ICE with access to prisons and jails and to offer 48 hours’ notice to ICE before the scheduled release of any individual of interest to ICE is released.
-Page 32 of the FY 2017 State Solicitation reads in part
+The new conditions are meant to compel jurisdictions to provide ICE with access to prisons and jails and to offer 48 hours’ notice to ICE before the scheduled release of any individual of interest.
+Page 32 of the FY 2017 State Solicitation reads in part:

 “Individual FY 2017 Byrne JAG awards will include two new express conditions that, with respect to the “program or activity” that would be funded by the FY 2017 award, are designed to ensure that States and units of local government that receive funds from the FY 2017 Byrne JAG award: (1) permit personnel of the U.S. Department of Homeland Security (“DHS”) to access any correctional or detention facility in order to meet with an alien (or an individual believed to be an alien) and inquire as to his or her right to be or remain in the United States; and (2) provide at least 48 hours’ advance notice to DHS regarding the scheduled release date and time of an alien in the jurisdiction’s custody when DHS requests such notice in order to take custody of the alien pursuant to the Immigration and Nationality Act.